L'Étape du Tour: 2009

-The 2009 edition started in Montélimar (Drôme) and covered 172 km and four smaller climbs (côte de Citelle, col d'Ey, col de Fontaube, col de Notre-Dame des Abeilles) before finishing at the summit of Mont Ventoux.
+The 2009 edition started in Montélimar (Drôme) and covered 172 km and four smaller climbs (Côte de Citelle, Col d'Ey, Col de Fontaube, Col de Notre-Dame des Abeilles) before finishing at the summit of Mont Ventoux.

 2010

 The 2010 event started in Pau and finished at the Col du Tourmalet on 18 July 2010.
 Nearly 7000 cyclists completed the event, thanks to weather far better than the pros had several days later.

 2011

 For 2011, ASO organised two "Étapes".
 The first, on 11 July, on the Modane – Alpe d'Huez stage covering 109 km, was the shortest in history.
 This is the same stage the pros rode in Stage 19 on 22 July.
 The second Étape for 2011, on 17 July, was actually the longest in history, covering 208 km, from Issoire to Saint Flour in the massif central (south of Clermont-Ferrand).
-The pros rode this stage on 10 July in Stage 9 of the 2011 TdF.
+The pros rode this stage on 10 July in Stage 9 of the 2011 Tour de France.
+The second Etape in 2011 was also the most attritional, with hailstones, rain and sub-zero temperatures in places.
+Only 2,094 people finished.